UNC-Robotics/Med-RAD/README.md

 #### Anatomical Models with Respiratory Deformation

-In addition, there are two lungs environments from the Extraction of Airways from CT 2009 ([EXACT'09][5]) study and one lungs environment from the [CT-vs-PET-Ventilating-Imaging][7] study from TCIA.
+In addition, there are two lungs environments from the Extraction of Airways from CT 2009 ([EXACT'09][5]) study and one lungs environment from the [CT-vs-PET-Ventilating-Imaging][7] (CC-BY 4.0) study from TCIA.
 We segmented the bronchial tree, lung lobes, and blood vessels in 3D-Slicer.
 The three CT scans we selected are from study participants for whom there is both an expiratory and inspiratory CT scan.
 We used [Elastix][6] to perform a non-rigid registration between these respiratory states and include the resulting deformation field in the dataset to enable interpolation of respiratory deformation in the anatomy.

 [5]: <http://image.diku.dk/exact/> "EXACT'09"
 [6]: <https://github.com/lassoan/SlicerElastix>